I, Natalie Taylor, have had the worst day of my life.

 “I’ll make it up to you, Nat.
 I promise.”

-I’ve always dreamed of visiting France, but meeting Frankie in college chased away all those dreams.
-He wanted me to stay, be near him.
+I’d always dreamed of visiting Europe, but meeting Frankie had chased away all those dreams.
+He wanted me to stay, to be near him.
 “Nat, I can’t imagine life without you.
 You can’t just leave me.”

-I’ll see Paris!
+I’ll see Europe!
 I’ll find a job with an international airline in San Francisco.
-Gwen lives there, and why have a sister in San Francisco if you can’t take advantage of her gorgeous Bay Area apartment?
-An exciting, adventurous life will await me, and I’ll live the glamorous existence most people only dream of living.
+Gwen lives there, and why have a sister in San Francisco if you can’t take advantage of her gorgeous Bay Area home?
+An exciting, adventurous life awaits me, and I’ll live the glamorous existence most people only dream of living.

 What could possibly go wrong?